Trauma Recovery Resources

 Shepherd Center The SHARE Military Initiative at Shepherd Center is a comprehensive rehabilitation program that focuses on assessment and treatment for active duty or separated service members who have served in the U.S. military since September 11, 2001 and who are experiencing symptoms of or have a diagnosis of mild to moderate brain injury, or concussions and any co-occurring psychological or behavioral health concerns, including post-traumatic stress.
 The SHARE Military Initiative provides hope, assistance, support and education to service members and their families during their recovery treatment and beyond.
 Get more information about the SHARE admissions process.
 If you have additional questions about the program, call 404-603-4314 or email ShareAdmissions@shepherd.org.

 The Atlanta VA has a Veterans Mental Health Advocacy Council (VMHAC) that meets every month on the third Wednesday at noon to 1:30 at the VAMC Learning Center.
 The meetings can be joined via conference call line, 800-767-1750 code: 72398#.
-Their purpose is to improve the VA's Mental Health Services and Communications to veterans - and they need volunteers to get involved on the Council.
-Veterans and or family members and community providers are invited to voice their concerns, compliments and or complaints at these meetings.
-Email them at firstname.lastname@example.org to be added to their email list so that you can get reminders about the meetings or other events.
+Their purpose is to improve the VA's Mental Health Services and Communications to veterans.
+The Council is a group of veterans, family members, and veteran service providers who want to help the Atlanta VA improve their mental health services - and they need more volunteers.
+Volunteers help educate and advocate by sharing information with VA staff and other veterans.
+Email them at firstname.lastname@example.org to be added to their email list so that you can get reminders about the meetings or other local mental health events.

 Veteran’s Heart Georgia fosters the healing of veterans of all wars by attending to the spiritual and emotional needs of veterans, their families and our communities.
 770-338-7463